Updated: 14th November 2019

 The fact that it took him just 31 articles to grow his blog traffic to 90,000 visits a month shows just how well it works.
 If you’re interested in SEO, a subscription to his blog is a must.

-9. Update frequently
+10. Update frequently and consistently

 There’s no better fodder for search engine spiders than fresh content.
 According to a study by Hubspot, the more blog posts companies published per month, the more traffic they saw on their website.